-Welcome to the webpage of ESARP lab research group at the University of Memphis.
+Welcome to the webpage of Embedded Systems Advanced Research and Prototyping (ESARP) Lab & Bioelectronics Laboratory at the University of Memphis

-Embedded systems are information processing systems embedded into enclosing products [P. Marwedel].
-In the last decade, embedded systems infiltrated in our daily lives – from smart phones to cars and cameras – that we can not live without.
-Our research focus on developing, integrating, and improving such systems for the next-generation cyber-physical systems (CPS), which tightly integrates the computation domains with the real-time physical processes.
-As reflected in a recent report of the National Research Council in the United States, “Information technology is on the verge of another revolution … embedded computers … have the potential to change radically the way people interact with their environment …”, we strive to be a part of this revolution.
+Embedded systems (ES) are electronic information processing elements embedded into cyber-physical system (CPS) environment, and contain micro-controllers dedicated for sensing, actuation, and/or control.
+In the last decade, embedded systems infiltrated in our daily lives, including phones, cars, consumer electronics, home-based medical devices, and other smart gadgets.
+As reflected in a recent report of the National Research Council in the United States, “Information technology is on the verge of another revolution … embedded computers … have the potential to change radically the way people interact with their environment …”.
+We strive to be a part of this revolution.

 Frequently used links: